dupgit/sauvegarde/docs/infrastructure.md

-* "client" carve and monitors a filesystem, cuts files into pieces of 16384 bytes (by default) and transmits every pieces along side with meta data of each files to server, the server that saves everything.
+* "client" carve and monitors a filesystem, cuts files into pieces of 16384 bytes (by default - the user can define a another size or use the adaptive mode that has a variable size) and transmits every pieces along side with   meta data of each files to server, the server that saves everything.

 * "server" is the main cdpfgl server.
 Each client communicates with it and it keeps every chunks of every files with their attributes.